'Damned if they do and damned if they don't': MP hits out at criticism of Oranga Tamariki's decision to return boy

 "Most parents do, but a significant number do not.
 It is easy to blame everybody else including state agencies.

-"Very few cases of harm such as the hideous injuries to the four year-old in Flaxmere have ever been caused directly or indirectly by state agencies."
+"Very few cases of harm such as the hideous injuries to the 4-year-old in Flaxmere have ever been caused directly or indirectly by state agencies."

 He said he would continue to support them in the "very challenging" work they did.